axelavargas/hw-the-awesome-qa/README.md

 Optional requirements:
 - Delete single question
+- Add checkbox for adding a question with 5 seconds delay

 ## Some things that I could improve/add in the future
 - Improve tooltip implementation: current implementation is not scalable, I am assuming a tooltip of max 3 lines, not taking into account the size of the tooltip.